|Nutrition Facts (per serving)|

 1 (1 1/2- to 2-pound) flat iron steak

 Place the steak in a shallow dish.
 Use a fork to prick the steak deeply, all over its surface, on both sides.

-In a small bowl, combine remaining ingredients and mix well.
+In a small bowl, combine the remaining ingredients and mix well.

-Pour over steak; cover and refrigerate for 1 to 24 hours.
+Pour the marinade over the steak; cover and refrigerate for 1 to 24 hours.

-When ready to grill, prepare and preheat grill.
+When ready to grill, remove the steak from the refrigerator to come to room temperature and prepare and preheat the grill.

-Cook steak over medium coals for 3 to 4 minutes on each side, turning once, until medium doneness.
+Cook the steak over medium heat for 3 to 4 minutes on each side, turning once, until medium doneness.
 This steak should not be cooked to medium-well or well-done, or it will be very tough.

-Place on cutting board, cover with foil and let stand 5 minutes.
+Place the steak on a cutting board, cover with aluminum foil, and let stand 5 minutes.